-Before running obackup, nsrdmo will execute the pre-processing command script.
+Before running obackup, nsrdmo executes the pre-processing command script.
 If that script returns a non-zero code to nsrdmo, then nsrdmo will fail, and the database backup will not proceed.
-However, if the obackup command fails, the post-processing command will be executed regardless.
+However, even when the obackup command fails, the post-processing command is executed regardless.